-Mr. Matthew Groves is an Assistant Professor of Fine Art in the Department of Fine and Performing Arts, where he teaches all levels of undergraduate Ceramics.
+Matthew Groves is an Assistant Professor of Fine Art in the Department of Fine and Performing Arts, where he teach Ceramics & Sculpture.

-Concurrent with his teaching practice, Mr. Groves has worked professionally as a freelance model/mold maker for the fine and applied arts industry and as production specialist in the museum industry.
-From 1998 to 2000, he worked as part of the team at the Field Museum Chicago, who prepared, recorded and reconstructed the fossil remains of "Sue", for scientific research and display purposes.
-"Sue" is the world's largest, most complete T-Rex specimen.
+Concurrent with his teaching and studio practice, Groves worked professionally as a model/mold maker for the fine and applied arts industry and as production specialist in the museum industry.
+From 1998 to 2000, Groves worked at the Field Museum Chicago, as part of the team who prepared, recorded and reconstructed the fossil remains of "Sue", the world's largest, most complete T-Rex specimen for scientific research and display purposes.

 M. A., Royal College of Art

 • National Council on Education for the Ceramic Arts (NCECA)